Amelet/DataAnalysis/numerical_data_algorithms/readme.md

 `quadratic_error(params, x, y, for_fit)`: Returns the quadratic error between y and y_predicted.<br>
 `train_test_split(data, target)`: Splits arrays or matrices into random train and test subsets.<br>
 The `weights_heights.csv` dataset is used to demonstrate the implementation of these functions.

+#### 📁Normal equation
+🐍normal_equation.py
+This Python script demonstrates how to build a simple linear regression model using the normal equation method.
+It calculates the coefficients for a linear model that predicts the dependent variable from the independent variables in an advertising dataset.

+Here are the steps of the script:

+1. **Define helper functions**: The script first defines several helper functions:

+   - `normal_equation(X, y)`: Computes the coefficients of the linear regression using the normal equation method.
+   - `predict_y(X, w_coefs)`: Predicts the target variable `y` using the design matrix `X` and the coefficients `w_coefs`.
+   - `mserror(y, y_pred)`: Computes the mean square error between the actual target variable `y` and its prediction `y_pred`.
+   - `scale_data(X)`: Scales the data to have zero mean and unit standard deviation.
+   - `prepare_data_matrix(adver_data)`: Prepares the design matrix for the normal equation method.

+2. **Load the data**: The script loads the advertising dataset using the Pandas `read_csv` function.

+3. **Prepare the data matrix**: It uses the `prepare_data_matrix` function to prepare the design matrix `X` and the target variable vector `y`.

+4. **Calculate coefficients**: It uses the `normal_equation` function to calculate the coefficients of the linear regression.

+5. **Predict the target variable**: It uses the `predict_y` function to predict the target variable.

+6. **Compute and display the mean square error**: It uses the `mserror` function to compute the mean square error between the actual and predicted target variable.
+It then prints the coefficients of the linear regression model and the mean square error.

+The script is specifically designed for the `advertising.csv` dataset, which must be formatted in a specific way for the script to work.
+The dependent variable must be the last column, and all independent variables must be the preceding columns.
+All data must be numerical.
+The script scales all the independent variables before applying the normal equation method.
+The coefficients for the linear regression are then printed out, alongside the mean squared error of the model predictions.

 #### 📁Linear Classification
 🐍SGDC_with_grid_search.py